shogowada/scala-json-rpc/README.md

 Make communication between your server and client as easy as making function calls!

+scala-json-rpc is a Remote Procedure Call (RPC) library honorring [JSON-RPC 2.0 spec](http://www.jsonrpc.org).

-[JSON-RPC](http://www.jsonrpc.org) defines a specification of Remote Procedure Call (RPC) in JSON format.
+JSON-RPC defines a specification of RPC in JSON format.
 This means that you can achieve RPC between your components as long as they are capable of:

 - serializing and deserializing JSON.
 - passing strings around.